Parfait Bizoza scores first Aalesunds goal in defeat to Odds Ballklubb | Goal.com

 Tobias Lauritsen put Ballklubb ahead in the 11th minute after converting a penalty following a foul committed in the visitors’ goal area.

-Seven minutes later, Simen Nordli beat goalkeeper Sondre Rossbach to level scores for Nornes’ team with Bizoza supplying the assist.
+Seven minutes later, Simen Nordli beat goalkeeper Sondre Rossbach to level the scores with Bizoza supplying the assist.

-Aalesunds’ chances of getting an away win was reduced in the 22nd minute after David Olafsson was sent off by referee Kai Erik Steen for a second caution.
+Aalesunds’ chances of getting an away win were reduced in the 22nd minute after David Olafsson was sent off by referee Kai Erik Steen for a second caution.

 Espen Ruud restored the hosts’ lead from the penalty spot in the 37th minute, but Bizoza levelled matters for his side in the 43rd minute as the goal-laden first-half ended 2-2.

-While Bizoza was in action from start to finish, one-cap Nigeria international Izunna Uzochukwu was brought in for Niklas Castro in the 57th minute.
+While Bizoza was in action from start to finish, one-cap Nigeria international Izunna Uzochukwu was brought on for Niklas Castro in the 57th minute.

 Having accrued 16 points from the same number of matches, Odds Ballklubb are now ranked third - 11 points behind leaders Bodoe/Glimt.